WisTex/Raconteur/.homeinstall/README.md

 ### Method 1: Buy a Domain

-...for example buy at selfHOST.de

-The cost is 1,50 € per month (2019).
+...for example buy at Gandi.net (cost will depend on the extension you choose) or selfHOST.de (1,50 € per month as of 2022).

 ### Method 2: Register a free subdomain